openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/16_gui.rst

 ***********

 *GUI structs* are used to define program components.
-From the language perspective, a GUI struct is a restricted form of a non-primitive type type that is designed to define GUI expressively and efficiently.
+From the language perspective, a GUI struct is a restricted form of a non-primitive type that is designed to define GUI expressively and efficiently.

 Each GUI struct is required to implement its *builder*, which is a method